PROjects

 Southern right whale traits, such as living long lives, late sexuality maturity and low reproductive output, makes them vulnerable to anthropogenic threats –

-• Noise Pollution: including from vessels, development or construction, and seismic activities.
-May cause displacement from critical habitat, disrupt behaviour temporarily or permanently, mask natural sounds, impact hearing, cause stress or physical harm and interfere with communication including potentially causing separation of mother and calf pairs.
+- Noise Pollution – such as from vessels, development or construction, and seismic activities can have the potential to cause displacement from critical habitat, disrupt behaviour temporarily or permanently, mask natural sounds, impact hearing, cause stress, physical injury and interfere with communication including potentially causing separation of mother and calf pairs.

 Project Details